Locke on Property

-We spent most of our time on Locke’s first question, about the transition from common to private ownership.
+Locke’s first question is about the transition from common to private ownership.
 The second question concerns inequality.

 Locke announces at the beginning of §31 that “It will perhaps be objected to this, that if gathering the acorns, or other fruits of the earth, &c. makes a right to them, then any one may engross as much as he will” (§31).
 This is a problem because Locke thinks there are limits to what a person can take.
 God gave the world to humanity in common and that means people cannot take things for themselves if they will spoil or if it means that others will not have enough.
 More generally, it raises a question about whether the inequality that comes with private property is compatible with God’s original grant of the Earth’s natural resources to mankind in common.
 Roughly, if God gave the Earth to everyone, how come the rich own so much more of it than the poor do?